 General information about Hoa Lo Prison

-This prison was built by the French in 1896 in the suburbs of the city with the purpose of serving as a central prison for both Central and Northern Vietnam.
-Known as hell on earth, during its operation, Hoa Lo prison became a place of detention for political prisoners, patriots, revolutionary activists with the prison architecture designed with extremely brutal and cruel forms of torture and forced confessions.
+This prison was built by the French in 1896 in the city’s suburbs to serve as a central prison for both Central and Northern Vietnam.
+Known as hell on earth, during its operation, Hoa Lo prison became a place of detention for political prisoners, patriots, and revolutionary activists, with the prison architecture designed with extremely brutal and cruel forms of torture and forced confessions.
 The most typical is the guillotine that put the prison in the “top 10 most notorious prisons in the world” according to CNN in 2014.

 After the Paris Agreement in 1954, the Vietnamese Government took over and used Hoa Lo Prison as a civil prison and renamed it Hanoi Prison Detention Camp.

-After 1993, a part of the southeast of Hoa Lo Prison was restored and preserved as the Hoa Lo Prison Memorial Area, and was recognized as a National Historical Site.
-The remaining area was planned to become a commercial building called Hanoi Tower.
+After 1993, part of the southeast of Hoa Lo Prison was restored and preserved as the Hoa Lo Prison Memorial Area and recognized as a National Historical Site.
+The remaining area was planned to be developed into a commercial building called Hanoi Tower.

 Hoa Lo Prison opens to visitors during the following hours.
 The prison is open every day of the week, including holidays: Morning: 8:00 – 11:30, Afternoon: 13:30 – 17:00.

-In particular, Hoa Lo Prison also has a tour and experience program from 19:00 to 19:45 on Fridays, Saturdays, and Sundays every week.
+In particular, Hoa Lo Prison also offers a tour and experience program from 19:00 to 19:45 on Fridays, Saturdays, and Sundays.

 The ticket price to visit Hoa Lo Prison in Hanoi:

-- 25,000 VND/person for students; people with severe disabilities; people aged 60 and over.
+- 25,000 VND/person for students, people with severe disabilities, and people aged 60 and over.

 - Children under 15 years old: Free